MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/teams-conversation-ai-overview.md

 ## Natural language modeling

 The Teams AI library is built with GPT-powered language models, so that you don't need to spend time to write your conversational logic and identify user intents.
-This makes building AI-powered Teams apps easier, more compliant, and consistently usable than ever before.
+Building AI-powered Teams apps is easier, more compliant, and consistently usable than ever before.

 Bots can run in-context and assist when the bot recognizes a user intent that maps to one of the bot actions.
 This boosts the conversation without requiring users to explicitly talk to the bot using a small set of registered actions.